vadimkantorov/wemosetup/README.md

 # wemosetup
-A simple Python script to setup WeMo devices.
+A simple Python script to setup WeMo devices supporting:

-Supported:
  - connecting to a home Wi-Fi network ("ConnectHomeNetwork")
  - showing a list of discovered devices

-Examples:
+# Examples

 > $ python wemosetup.py discover